Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Shadwell in 1835 was a fairly large town.
 It contained a large carding factory that employed 100 people, a large merchant mill owned by John Timberlake and Son, and a sawmill.
 Within the town were also several general stores, assorted shops and private dwellings.
 The Rivanna River was navigable as far as the town and grain, tobacco, and other agricultural products were shipped from Shadwell.
 Until 1850 the town prospered.
 The beginning of the end came when the carding factory burned and was not rebuilt.

 The C&O reached Shadwell in 1849*.
 Shadwell was one of the earliest towns to have a station and agent: in 1850 it was one of only 10 depots on the line.
 As late as the 1860’s there were mills along the Rivanna River near Shadwell and, during the Civil War, the Virginia Central set up temporary shops there.
-In November of 1897 an engine left the tracks at Shadwell taking several cars with it.
-Five people were killed and sixteen injured in the wreck.
-An investigation by the railroad commission concluded that the train was going too fast in an attempt to make up lost time.

 * - I'm no longer sure that the Shadwell named in my earlier sources is the place most commonly known by that name.
 According to McChord (1979), Massie was originally known as Shadwell and Shadwell was known as Edgehill.
 The Edgehill station was torn down in 1892 and a new depot was built.
 Edgehill was renamed Shadwell in 1894 and, at the same time, Shadwell was renamed Massie.
 The new Shadwell depot burned in December of 1914 and was replaced by the building pictured below.
 Massie had a shelter shed that was, most likely, removed around 1944.